angrywatermelon69/Telegram-to-Bitmex/README.md

 | symbol | Default symbol to use |
 | volume | Default contract size to use |

+You must setup the Global settings after running "/ex_setup [api_ID] [api_secret]"

-Global settings allow the user to select symbol and position size to start trading quickly
+Global settings allow the user to select symbol and position size to start trading quickly type in "/ex_global [symbol] [volume]

 # Commands
 | Name  | Command | Description